 The information on this website is intended to assist you in making an aware and informed decision in choosing a beach destination appropriate to your personal ocean skill level.
 Hawaii Beach Safety strives to deliver the most accurate, timely information available to promote a positive beach experience.
 These alerts are provided for your informational purposes only.

-...FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH THIS AFTERNOON...
+...FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH SUNDAY AFTERNOON...
 The Flash Flood Watch continues for

 Types of Alerts

 These alerts are listed in order of highest-to-lowest order of concern.

 ClosureAccess to this beach park is temporarily denied for public safety purposes.

 WarningWarnings are issued when a beach event is occurring or imminent and action is needed to protect life and property.

 AdvisoryAn advisory is issued when events are occurring that are not a direct threat to life or property.

 WatchA watch is issued to allow time for preparation for a beach event.